guome/subchar-transformers/README.md

 If we think about some of the work done with character embedding in English, one can think of a hierachical transformer architecture, where we first encode the components of Chinese into a component level transformer, get the CLS hidden state, which is hidden state for the character / word, which then will be feed into a higher-level transformer net.

 Note this idea also works for English language.
-This idea can significantly reduce transformer vocab to hundreds.
+This idea can significantly reduce transformer vocab to hundreds, which makes a 100-200 thousand parameter model possible.